barimale/EntityFrameworkCore.DbContextScope.Extension/README.md

 # EntityFrameworkCore.DbContextScope.Extension
 It is just a POC.
-There are many similar solutions available i.e. here:
+There are many similar, full solutions available i.e. here:
 ```
 nuget.org
 ```